-If you cannot get regular medical care now, it will be harder to get approved, but it is still possible.
-Social Security has a policy that this is acceptable if you have a good reason.
+Social Security has a policy that they may accept that you didn’t go to a doctor if you have a good reason.
 You can explain your reason on your disability forms, and when you meet with your doctor, and when you meet with a Social Security doctor.

-Some people have conditions that cannot be treated.
-If your doctor has written that no treatments are available for your condition, this may be considered good cause.
+🌷 If you have a condition that cannot be treated and your doctor has not recommended that you not have more appointments.
+You may need a written statement from a doctor to confirm this.
 For example, if you are permanently blind with no possibilities for treatment or recovery, there is no reason you would continually need to see a doctor about your blindness.

 Not Good Cause

-If you stopped seeing your doctor because you did not like your doctor, or did not like what your doctor said to you, or you did not like their treatments and medications, or they were not helping. you have the right to switch doctors or see a new doctor.
+Social Security will not consider it good cause if you stopped seeing your doctor because you did not like your doctor, or did not like what your doctor said to you, or you did not like their treatments and medications, or you felt they were not helping.

-If you decided to see NO doctor for these kind of reasons, this could cause a lot of problems for your case.
+If you decided to see NO doctor for these kind of reasons, this could cause problems for your case.